Aero (chocolate bar): History

 In February 2015, York's Chocolate Story museum celebrated the 80th anniversary of the launch of the Aero bar with demonstrations and activities.
 In September 2015, fashion designer Matthew Williamson collaborated with Nestlé to release a limited edition wrapper design for Aero Milk Chocolate and Aero Peppermint bars.
 The packaging was in soft pink and mint shades with metallic highlights and Williamson's butterfly motif.

 The Aero flavoured McFlurry frozen desserts were available up until 2015, and brought back in the UK in May 2019.
 The flavours include Aero Chocolate and Aero Mint Chocolate, with chocolate pieces and sauce.

 In Brazil, the bar is known as Suflair, but in 2014 Nestlé launched Aero in Brazilian market through subsidiary Garoto; in Hungary, Aero is known as Boci Aero and in the Netherlands as Bros (meaning "brittle").
 Aero enjoys a large market following in South Africa with Aero, Aero Mint, and recently White Aero and Cappuccino Aero.

 The Aero bar was made available for a short time in the United States by Nestlé during the 1980s, though it seems not to have been a commercial success.
-However, they are still available at certain speciality vendors or supermarkets such as Big Y, Wegmans and Publix that import the bars.
+They are still available at certain speciality vendors or supermarkets such as Big Y, Wegmans and Publix that import the bars.
 Previously, The Hershey Company sold Aero bars in the United States under licence from Rowntree Chocolate Company from 1937 until 1939.
 Hershey recently marketed a similar bar called Hershey's Air Delight but has since been discontinued.

 Manufacturing

 Aero bars were produced in Australia from the early 1970s until 1996.
 From 1996, the Aero bar was produced in Britain.
 In 2011, Nestlé recommenced manufacturing Aero bars in Australia at their Campbellfield factory in Victoria, with a capacity of up to 1000 tonnes per year.
 The bars had a different formula for Australian tastes with a smoother, creamier taste.
 The Aero bars sold in Britain would retain the older recipe.

 In April 2001, Nestlé Canada announced that Aero and other bars manufactured at their Toronto factory would now be made alongside bars containing nuts.
 Nestlé no longer guaranteed that the bars were free from nut-protein contamination.
 In May 2001, the decision was reversed due to consumer outcry, and the company retained their nut-free guarantee for Canadian bars.

 In 2004, Ukraine commenced producing Aero bars.

-In Germany, the brand Aero is owned by German chocolate brand Trumpf.
-Unlike the Nestlé Aero bars, the Trumpf Aero bars are solid white or milk chocolate, foamed up with carbon dioxide, and have no filling; the inside also has a different texture.